-Section 14.
+Section 20.
 Limits on Sharing Account Number Information for Marketing Purposes

-A. General prohibition on disclosure of account numbers.
-A licensee shall not, directly or through an affiliate, disclose, other than to a consumer reporting agency, a policy number or similar form of access number or access code for a consumer’s policy or transaction account to any nonaffiliated third party for use in telemarketing, direct mail marketing or other marketing through electronic mail to the consumer.
+A. A licensee shall not, directly or through an affiliate, disclose, other than to a consumer reporting agency, a policy number or similar form of access number or access code for a consumer’s policy or transaction account to any nonaffiliated third party for use in telemarketing, direct mail marketing or other marketing through electronic mail to the consumer.

 B. Exceptions.
 Subsection A of this section does not apply if a licensee discloses a policy number or similar form of access number or access code: